pi-tau/pi-tau.github.io/content/posts/hello-world.md

     priority: 0.1
 title: Hello World
 date: 2023-06-30
-description: " "
+description: "My first blog post where I share my ideas for this blog and my motivation for starting it."
 ---

-# MY FIRST BLOG POST
+## MY FIRST BLOG POST

 Okay, so yeah.
 I will be starting a blog post.
 Probably, I will be blogging mostly about stuff connected to computer science and/or machine learning, but we'll see.